catalinarp/Coral3Dmorphomeasures/README.md

 # Supplementary data for assessing the discriminative potential of 3D-based measures to aid species delimitation of <i>Acropora</i> corals

 <b>Data and scripts from the submitted manuscript:</b> C. Ramírez-Portilla, I. Bieger, R. G. Belleman, T. Wilke, J.-F. Flot, A. H. Baird, S. Harii, F. Sinniger, J. Kaandorp (2022).
-One set of features does not fit all: Specific combination of 3D-based measures aids species delimitation in irregularly shaped and taxonomically challenging marine taxa .<i>Frontiers in Marine Science</i>.
+Quantitative three-dimensional morphological analysis supports species discrimination in complex-shaped and taxonomically challenging corals .<i>Frontiers in Marine Science</i>.

 All in the information in this repository corresponds to the supplementary information for the manuscript.
 To see a detailed description per item, check the corresponding README file in each folder: